Overview of 2016

 1. Mortgage Rates and the 10 Year Yield

-For the past few years I have stayed true to my channel call for the b0nd market ten-year yield to be between 1.60 -3%.
+For the past few years, I have stayed true to my channel call for the bond market ten-year yield to be between 1.60 -3%.
 My prediction article for last year included a statement that the 10-year would have a 1 handle again even with a fed rate hike.

 2. Home Prices